Container on barge: In the United States

 There is limited use of this mode of transport because a lack of infrastructure on the upriver side in the United States.
 Historically, container on barge service could not compete with rail service because of the at times significantly longer transit time limiting its ability to transport time sensitive cargoes.

 With the development of the Louisiana International Terminal at the mouth of the Mississippi River, container on barge traffic could become mainstream, especially on the nation's inland waterways.

 Missouri River

-The Missouri River has no lock and dams on it and from Omaha, Nebraska to St. Louis and there is only one lock and dam above St. Louis to lock through, the Chain of Rocks Lock, to get to the lower Mississippi.
+The Missouri River has no locks and dams on it from Omaha, Nebraska to St. Louis, and there is only one lock and dam above St. Louis, south of the confluence of the Mississippi and Missouri Rivers, to lock through, the Chain of Rocks Lock, to get to the lower Mississippi.

 Ohio River

 The Ohio River has 21 locks all the way up to Pittsburgh and locking through takes about 30–45 minutes with a full 3x5, 15 unit barge.